ChimeHQ/Chime/README.md

 ## Project State

-**Non-Functional**.
-I don't yet have a good sense for when this version will be usable.
+The code in this repo should currently be considered **Non-Functional**.
+You can [download][download] the currently released version.

 Chime used to be commercial, but is now [free][download].
 It built up some pretty significant cruft over time.
 In particular, the core UI application architecture is just in a bad state.
 It is also quite complex to build.
 So, I've opted to re-implement that core and pull in parts as appropriate.
 I'll be putting an emphasis on extracting components into packages as I go.
 A fitting rebirth, I would say.

 ## Contributing

-**Ask** before taking on a significant task.
+It is always a good idea to **discuss** before taking on a significant task.
 That said, I have a strong bias towards enthusiasm.
 If you are excited about doing something, I'll do my best to get out of your way.

+There are a few areas that would make for excellent targets though, if you really feel so inclined.

+- It would be really interesting to explore the [TreeSitterDocument](https://github.com/ChimeHQ/SwiftTreeSitter#treesitterdocument) concept
+- I'd love to expand on more [universal theme support](https://github.com/chimeHQ/ThemePark)
+- The text search system is bad and I'd love to build something better
+- The view-based [extension system][chimekit] could really use some more attention
+- I'd like to finish migrating the preferences to SwiftUI

 By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).